Skip to main content

 Authorization in the playground

-So now we performed our first login, got the access and refresh tokens and are ready to use the playground.
-Using the access token in our request will enable features like docs and schema in the playground.
-Add the following JSON snippet to the HTTP headers section in the playground at the bottom left.
+So now we performed our first login, got the access and refresh tokens, everything is ready the playground use.
+Using the access token in our request will enable features like Docs, History and Explorer in the playground.
+Add the following JSON snippet to the (HTTP) Headers section in the playground at the bottom left.

 {